-Alternative 1 (No Action) would not modify the current recreational AMs for golden tilefish (a season length reduction provision if overfished and stock ACL is exceeded).
+Alternative 1 (No Action) would not modify the current in-season or post-season recreational AMs for golden tilefish (closure if the recreational ACL is met, the total ACL is met, and golden tilefish is overfished, season length reduction provision if overfished and stock ACL is exceeded).
 Inconsistent closure dates may make it challenging for for-hire businesses to plan their fishing activities.
 Overall, longer seasons result in increased fishing opportunities for the recreational sector and increased revenue opportunities for the for-hire sector.
 Reducing the season length is anticipated to result in direct negative social effects associated with loss of access to the resource.